imerik1/jobs-search-api/README.md

   - Choose do-sfo as region
   - Download certificate and put in root directory (DO NOT COMMIT THIS FILE)
     - jobs-search-api/ca.pem
+- Use any provider with support to SMTP to send email
+  - MailTrap
+  - Gmail
-- Optional:
+  - Outlook
 - Create a new App in [Linkedin Developer](https://developer.linkedin.com/) to authentication
 - Add the following products:
   - Sign In with LinkedIn using OpenID Connect

-# Rules

-- Always use res.send or res.json to set a body
-- Always use res.status to set a status
+  - Add URLs callback eg. http://localhost:8080/api/v1/auth/sso/callback?provider=linkedin
+    - Provide your production domain too, if you have one
+- Generate two new environment variables JWT_SECRET and CRYPTO_SECRET for your application using the following command:
+  `node -e "console.log(require('crypto').randomBytes(48).toString('hex'))"`